Point Reyes National Seashore

 The trail system at Point Reyes is extensive and well-developed.
 Some trails travel through fern-laden canyons, others stretch out along the sandy beaches, at least one climbs to the summit of Mt.
 Wittenberg (1,407 feet), highest point in the park.
 North and South Beaches are often wind-swept and usually heavily pounded by the waves (I remember the noise being deafening before I even cleared the last dune onto the sand).

 Entry to Point Reyes National Seashore is free.
 The park is open daily from sunrise to midnight.
 The Bear Valley Visitor Center is open weekdays from 10 am to 5 pm, weekends and holidays from 9 am to 5 pm.
 The Lighthouse Visitor Center is open Fridays through Mondays, 10 am to 4:30 pm.
 Overnight camping requires possession of a permit.
-Camping fees depend on how many people in your group: $20/site/night for 1 to 6 people; $40/site/night for 7 to 14 people; $50/site/night for 15 to 25 people.
-When visitation to the Point Reyes Lighthouse is heavy (from late December to mid-April), visitors might be required to ride the shuttle bus from Drakes Beach to the Lighthouse and Chimney Rock areas ($5 per person, round trip).
+Camping fees depend on how many people in your group.
+When visitation to the Point Reyes Lighthouse is heavy (from late December to mid-April), visitors might be required to ride the shuttle bus from Drakes Beach to the Lighthouse and Chimney Rock areas ($5 per person, round trip, subject to change).